Carlism: Literary references to Carlism

 The liberal Spanish journalist Mariano José de Larra opposed Carlism and published several lampoons against it.
 Nadie pase sin hablar al portero (1833) presents Carlists as a bunch of bandit priests.
 Ernest Hemingway refers to Carlism in For Whom the Bell Tolls.
-He mentions two fascists and says, "They were Carlists from Navarra..."
+He mentions two fascists and says, "They were Carlists from Navarra".
 Francisco Navarro-Villoslada was a Carlist writer that published a historic novel, Amaya o los vascos en el siglo VIII, in the fashion of Walter Scott, presenting the legendary origins of Spanish monarchy as the start of Reconquista.
 The Arrow of Gold by Joseph Conrad is set against the background of the third Carlist war.

 Ramón María del Valle-Inclán, novelist, poet and playwright, was a member of the Spanish Generation of 1898.
 He wrote novels about Carlism and was an active Carlist himself.

-Pío Baroja wrote a novel, Zalacaín el aventurero (Zalacain the Adventurer), set during the Third Carlist War, and referred to Carlism in a not very favourable light (as he generally referred to nearly everybody) in several other works.
+Pío Baroja wrote a novel, Zalacaín el aventurero (Zalacain the Adventurer), set during the Third Carlist War, and referred to Carlism in an unfavourable light in several other works.
 The Spanish philosopher Miguel de Unamuno suffered as a child the siege of Bilbao during the Third Carlist War.
 Later he wrote a novel Paz en la guerra about that time.
 In 1895 he wrote to Joaquín Costa about his plans for an essay on the "intrahistoric" element of rural socialism within the Carlist masses.
 The American conservative writer and National Review columnist, L. Brent Bozell Jr., sympathized with Carlism and Francoism and considered Spanish Catholic authoritarianism to be preferable to American democracy.